 Leases getting short?
 Do you want more control of your building?
 It’s worth collectively enfranchising.

-‘Collective enfranchisement’ is the legal term used when a the leaseholders of a block of flats or apartments group together to buy the freehold of their building.
-At John D Wood & Co. we have been helping people buy their freeholds and extend their leases and for more than 40 years.
-We are experts in buying the freehold to flats and we only act on behalf of leaseholders.
+‘Collective enfranchisement’ is the legal term used when the leaseholders of a block of flats or apartments group together to buy the freehold of their building.
+At John D Wood & Co. we have been advising on collective enfranchisement and acting in claims since the inception of the legislation.

 Leasehold properties are a diminishing asset, but buying the freehold of your building (collectively enfranchising) provides long term security of tenure for the leaseholders and allows the owners to benefit from the full increase from any future rise in the values.
 However, the shorter your lease gets, the less valuable it becomes, and the more it will cost to buy the freehold.
 The difficulty of organizing and financing a collective claim means that few qualifying blocks actually taking this course of action, so flats whose lease do have a share of the freehold interest attract a premium price when selling.

 80 years is a crucial point in your lease.
 Once a lease runs below 80 years, even by a single day, the leaseholder’s share of the freehold price can rise significantly.